bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/04-uglifyjs-plugin.md

 ---

-# Pluging in UglifyJS to Webpack
+# Plugging in UglifyJS to Webpack

 We'll use the `plugins` list in our `webpack.config.js` to add a call to construct __UglifyJSPlugin__, this is what we need to add: